alen-kuriakose/kb-ai-unified-service/README.md

 2. Copy `.env.example` to `.env` and set your Gemini LLM API key and URL.

-3. Install dependencies (includes support for transformer and fastText models):
+3. Install dependencies (includes support for transformer models):

 ```
 pip install -r requirements.txt
 ```

 **Key dependencies for profanity detection:**
 - `torch` and `transformers` (for English/Indic transformer-based detection)
-- `fasttext` (for fastText-based detection)
 - `pandas` (for data processing)
 - `tqdm` (for progress tracking)
 - `scikit-learn` (for machine learning utilities)